 While many in the United States might know Lee Byung Hun from G.I.
 Joe: Rise of Cobra as Storm Shadow.
 He is one of the most famous and best looking Korean actors today.
 In addition, he has gotten critical acclaim for his roles in JSA, The Good, The Bad, the Weird, and Inside Men.
 He became the first Korean actor to present an Oscar at the Academy Awards and was one of the first Korean actors to imprint his hands and foot at Grauman’s Chinese Theatre.
 Lee Byung Hun has developed a reputation in Korea as an actor with a fierce dedication to commercial and critical film roles.

 Sol Kyung-gu is an actor that is known for playing both comedic roles and dramatic roles very well.
 Everyone in Korea knew he was a top-quality actor, but it took some time before he got the recognition he deserved.
 He was great in the romantic comedy I Wish I Had a Wife in 2001.
 As well as the war drama Silmido.
 He got a lot of respect from the acting community in Korea for his role in Rikidozan, where he gained over 40 pounds and did most of his lines in Japanese.
 Sol Kyung-gu continues to give great performances, such as in Man to Men, The Merciless, and Memoir of a Murderer.

 Hwang Jung-min started acting in 2001 and has made at least two films yearly.
-One of the best movies by Hwang Jung-min is Ode to My Father, where he brought a lot of heart to the film.
+One of the best movies by Hwang Jung-min is Ode to My Father, which he brought a lot of heart to the film.
 Most might know him from his role in The Wailing, one of the scariest Korean films of all time.
 He played one of the creepiest characters in Korean cinema.